Spherically Symmetric Potentials in Quadratic $f(R)$ Gravity: Field equations in theory

 the linearized equation takes the form

 by neglecting the linear term due to Eq. (\ref{approximation}) and reverting to the original perturbation $h_{\mu\nu}$, we arrive at the modified Poisson equation

 this is a fourth-order elliptic differential equation for the gravitational potential $h_{00}$ in the Newtonian limit.
 The term $\alpha^2\nabla^2h_{00}$ is associated to the standard Newtonian behavior, while the biharmonic operator $\nabla^{4}$ reflects the higher-derivative nature of the underlying $f(R)$ theory and introduces modifications relevant at short distances or high curvature.
-The source includes both, energy density, $\rho$, and a constant term, $\gamma$, acting as an effective background source related to the cosmological constant in the weak-field regime.
+The source includes both, energy density, $\rho$, and a constant term, $\gamma$, acting as an effective background source related to the cosmological constant in the weak-field regime. \\ The structure of the linearized field equations and the emergence of Yukawa-type corrections are consistent with previous analyses of quadratic gravity in the weak-field regime \cite{Lu}, where the massive scalar and spin-2 modes were identified.